 - The floppy disk drive cable has seven twisted wires. - A red mark on a wire typically designates the location of pin 1. - A single floppy disk drive ribbon cable has 34 wires and two connectors to provide for two floppy disk drives.
-The connector with twisted wires always connects to drive A, and the connector without twisted wires always connects to drive B. - An IDE hard disk drive requires a data ribbon cable with 40 wires. - A single IDE hard disk drive cable has two connectors to provide for two drives.
-To select an IDE disk drive as C, you would normally set the drive select jumper on the drive to DS1 (or Master).
-To select an IDE disk drive as D, you would normally set the drive select jumper on the drive to DS2 (or Slave).
-Consult the documentation that came with your disk drive for details on actual jumper locations and settings.
+The connector with the twisted wires always connects to drive A, and the connector without the twisted wires always connects to drive B. - An IDE hard disk drive requires a data ribbon cable with 40 wires, and a SCSI hard disk drive requires a SCSI ribbon cable with 50 wires.
+A wide SCSI hard disk drive requires a SCSI ribbon cable with 68 wires. - A single IDE hard disk drive cable has two connectors to provide for two drives.
+To designate an IDE disk drive as C, you would normally set the drive select jumper on the drive to DS1 (or Master).
+To designate an IDE disk drive as D, you would normally set the drive select jumper on the drive to DS2 (or Slave).
+Consult the documentation that came with your disk drive for details on actual jumper locations and settings. - A single SCSI ribbon cable typically has three connectors to provide for two hard disk drives and the SCSI adapter.
+(Note: Most SCSI hard drives are single-ended SCSI devices.)
+The SCSI ID is determined either by jumpers or by a switch on the SCSI device.
+The last internal (and external) SCSI device cabled to the SCSI adapter must be terminated.

-Table 2-19 Parallel Port Pin Definitions for Connector J19
+Table 2-19 Parallel Port Connector J19